-My Brain & Other Beautiful Disasters is scheduled for release at the beginning of September.
+My Brain & Other Beautiful Disasters is scheduled for release on 10th October 2025 to coincide with World Mental Health Day.
 Sign up for our newsletter for more information and insights.

 Early Preview Reader Review of My Brain & Other Beautiful Disasters by David Dineley